 Stationery is a serious tradition in the South and a great way to showcase your personality to your guests as you network.

 Above all else, an HBCU Friendsgiving needs good food.
-From turnips to pinto beans and even catfish, Cracker Barrel catering has you covered.
-Here are the items from my Friendsgiving menu below:
+From turnips to pinto beans and even catfish, have fun with your Friendsgiving menu.

 This menu is full of southern classics including country ham, buttermilk biscuits and more.
 What are some southern staples that you must have on your holiday table?